Chapter 8. Office of the Director

 (d) “Inadequate payroll records” are any one of the following:

-(1) A record lacking the information required by Labor Code Section 1776;
+(1) A record lacking any of the information required by Labor Code Section 1776;

-(2) A record which contains the required information but not certified, or certified by someone not an agent of the contractor or subcontractor;
+(2) A record which contains all of the required information but is not certified, or is certified by someone who is not an agent of the contractor or subcontractor;

 (3) A record remaining uncorrected for one payroll period, after the Labor Compliance Program has given the contractor or subcontractor notice of inaccuracies detected by audit or record review.
-Provided, however, that prompt correction will stop any duty to withhold if such inaccuracies do not amount to 1 percent of the entire Certified Weekly Payroll in dollar value and do not affect more than half the persons listed as workers employed on that Certified Weekly Payroll, as defined in Labor Code Section 1776 and Title 8 CCR Section 16401.
+However prompt correction will stop any duty to withhold if such inaccuracies do not amount to 1 percent of the entire Certified Weekly Payroll in dollar value and do not affect more than half the persons listed as workers employed on that Certified Weekly Payroll, as defined in Labor Code Section 1776 and section 16401 of Title 8 of the California Code of Regulations.

 HISTORY